Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Peer-Prediction}

-To overcome the problems of Output Agreement, mechanisms need to take into account more than pure agreement. \textcite{zhang_elicitability_2014} furthermore show that \textit{some} assumptions regarding the \textit{belief formation process} need to be made in order to arrive at the result that truth-telling is a strict Bayesian Nash Equilibrium (BNE) of a game.
+\textit{Peer-Prediction} tries to improve upon Output Agreement by incorporating the \textit{belief formation process} into the scoring \parencite{miller_eliciting_2005}.
+This has its merits, as \textcite{zhang_elicitability_2014} show that \textit{some} assumptions regarding the belief formation process need to be made in order to arrive at the result that truth-telling is a strict Bayesian Nash Equilibrium (BNE) of a game, i.e. the mechanism is incentive-compatible.
+However, explicitly modelling beliefs leads to practical downsides as it introduces additional assumptions and complexity.

-\textcite{miller_eliciting_2005} put forward \textit{Peer-Prediction}, a mechanism in which subjects predict the prediction of other subjects.
-Peer-Prediction assumes a most simplistic situation: It is assumed that all subjects have a common prior belief and observe a \textit{noisy} signal of the information of interest.
+Peer-Prediction assumes a most simplistic situation: It is assumed that all respondents have a common prior belief and observe a \textit{noisy} signal of the information of interest.
 This situation shall be called the \textit{common-prior-single-signal} (CPSS) case.
-Most mechanisms reviewed throughout this text assume this case.
-All subjects incorporate the signal in the same way into their beliefs.\footnote{That is, the posterior belief is identical across subjects who have received the same signal.
-This assumption is called impersonal updating.} The subjects report to the principal who also knows the common prior of all subjects.
-These assumptions are strictly necessary to arrive at the result that truth-telling is a Nash Equilibrium of the game.
-Figure \ref{fig: Information_structure_peer_prediction} outlines the games structure.
+Most mechanisms reviewed throughout this text make similar assumptions.
+The reported beliefs (if truthful) should be strongly correlated because the signals that respondents received have a common cause.

-The key idea behind Peer-Prediction is based on the directed graph in Figure \ref{fig: Information_structure_peer_prediction}: The subjects reported beliefs (if truthful) should be strongly correlated because the signals that they received have a common cause.
 For example, consider an academic peer review.
 If the submitted paper is good, their ought to be many positive peer reports.
 If the paper is bad, more reports should be negative.\footnote{The authors call this 'stochastic relevance'.
 This means that the beliefs are strictly correlated with the information.
-Different information leads necessarily to different beliefs.} Although the principal (here the journal editor) does not observe the actual truth (paper quality), they can make use of the chain $\textit{Information of interest}\rightarrow \textit{subjects beliefs} \rightarrow \textit{reported beliefs}$ to gather the unobserved information.
-A full numerical example is detailed in the Appendix.
+Different information leads necessarily to different beliefs.} Although the principal (here the journal editor) does not observe the actual truth (paper quality), they can make use of the chain $\textit{Information of interest}\rightarrow \textit{respondents beliefs} \rightarrow \textit{reported beliefs}$ to gather the unobserved information.
+A full numerical example can be found in the Appendix.
+Essentially, the editor (principal) is asking: What is the probability that another (reference) reviewer will recommend to publish the draft?
+The answer to this question is evaluated using proper scoring.
+Assuming a common prior belief that 20\% of reviewed papers are good, a reviewer that liked the paper would report a probability greater 20\%.
+A reviewer that did not like the paper would report a probability smaller than 20\%.